rebkova/diamond-race/README.md

 # diamond-race

-A game with racing diamonds. :diamonds: :dash: Moving diamonds on the click and tracking score of each.
+A game with racing diamonds. :diamonds::dash: Moving diamonds on the click and tracking score of each.

 ## :brain: Learning objectives
 - how to write classes in vanilla JavaScript